VEinteligente/VESinFiltro/_noticias/2019-02-15_report_en-Phishing_by_Venezuela_government.md

 against employees in the [public sector](http://elestimulo.com/blog/cidh-asegura-que-despidos-por-la-lista-tascon-violan-los-derechos-humanos/) and against individuals [recieving social welfare](https://www.derechos.org.ve/investigacion/los-clap-7-indicios-de-discriminacion-politica).

 As a result, the phishing campaign has generated a reasonable amount of fear for individuals, many who are still unsure if they were victims or not.
-This incident has been compared to what is known as the [\ "list
-Tascón \ "] (https://www.observatoriodeconflictos.org.ve/derechos-humanos/corte-idh-condena-uso-de-ista-tascon-para-violar-derechos-politicos), a list of individuals critical of the government that was created after these individuals took part in a political process, and were then subject to political discrimination.
+This incident has been compared to what is known as the [\"Tascón list\"](https://www.observatoriodeconflictos.org.ve/derechos-humanos/corte-idh-condena-uso-de-ista-tascon-para-violar-derechos-politicos), a list of individuals critical of the government that was created after these individuals took part in a political process, and were then subject to political discrimination.
 The government’s use of of this list for this purpose was [condemned by the Inter-American Court of Human Rights] (https://www.observatoriodeconflictos.org.ve/derechos-humanos/corte-idh-condena-uso-de-lista-tascon-para-violar-derechos-politicos).

 The phishing campaign ended early on February 13, and re-started briefly again during the afternoon of February 14.
 It is unclear why the phishing campaign was suspended, but one reason may be because the attack was publicized, with technical evidence backing up the allegations .
 The cessation in DNS spoofing does not necessarily have to match the inaccessibility of the site, but in this incident they came hand in hand.